linkedin/coral/README.md

 </p>

 #### Translate SQL from source language to target language
-This feature is available with Coral Service in both local and remote metastore mode, it calls `/api/translations/translate` API above.
+This feature is available with Coral Service in both local and remote metastore modes, it calls `/api/translations/translate` API above.

 You can enter a SQL query and specify the source and target language to use Coral translation service:
 <p align="center">